gale31/AstroSpiral/README.md

 How do astronomers find near-Earth asteroids (NEAs)?

 In the night sky, we can see stars shining with their own light - but how do we know they are actually stars?
+While all sky objects appear bright, some stars and galaxies radiate light, as opposed to the Moon, planets, natural satellites, comets, and near-Earth asteroids, which reflect light.
+How can we distinguish the two types of objects?

 Below, you can see a background of "motionless" stars, which are too far from us to observe a difference in position.
 The asteroid BJ19377, on the other hand, is close enough, so we can see it moving in the sky.